HPV by the numbers: HPV vaccination is an important part of cancer prevention.

 Prevention and screening research efforts

-Since cervical cancer is almost always preventable, our research leaders are developing new screening and diagnostic tools for pre-invasive and early-stage disease.
-We’re also committed to sharing our knowledge and expertise with healthcare providers around the world.
+Since cervical cancer is almost always preventable, MD Anderson is developing new screening and diagnostic tools for pre-invasive and early-stage disease.
+MD Anderson also shares prevention and detection knowledge and expertise with health care providers around the world.

-We were awarded $1.4 million from CPRIT (Cancer Prevention Research Institute of Texas) to increase screening and preventative treatments for women in the Rio Grande Valley along the southern border of Texas, where the cervical cancer death rate is 30% higher than the rest of the state.
-Through this grant, women are being educated about the importance of getting screened and an increasing number of healthcare practitioners are being trained to perform the necessary medical procedures on patients with abnormal results.
+MD Anderson was awarded $1.4 million from Cancer Prevention Research Institute of Texas (CPRIT) to increase screening and preventative treatments for women in the Rio Grande Valley along the southern border of Texas, where the cervical cancer death rate is 30% higher than the rest of the state.
+Through this grant, women are being educated about the importance of getting screened.
+The grant also supports efforts to increase the number of health care practitioners trained to perform important preventative procedures on patients that have abnormal Pap test results.

 Almost all cases of cervical cancer are caused by human papillomavirus (HPV) infection, for which a safe and effective vaccine currently exists.
-MD Anderson experts are dedicated to preventing HPV-related cancers, such as cervical cancer, through education and awareness initiatives highlighting the importance of HPV vaccination.
+MD Anderson is dedicated to preventing HPV-related cancers, such as cervical cancer, through education and awareness initiatives highlighting the importance of HPV vaccination.

-To assist low-resource settings around the world in their efforts to prevent and control cervical cancer, MD Anderson is partnering with Rice University to develop and test new ways to screen and diagnose pre-cancerous lesions including innovative low-cost devices such as the high-resolution microendoscope (HRME) that can be used in areas with limited healthcare infrastructure.
+To assist low-resource areas around the world in their efforts to prevent and control cervical cancer, MD Anderson has partnered with Rice University to develop new ways to screen and diagnose pre-cancerous lesions.
+The innovative devices under development, such as the high-resolution microendoscope (HRME), can be used in areas with limited health care infrastructure.

-Through these programs and other cutting edge cervical cancer research, MD Anderson has:
+Through these efforts and other cutting-edge cervical cancer research, MD Anderson has:

 - Partnered with Rice University to develop new ways to screen and diagnose cervical cancer in low-resource settings